OsbornePro/NovaKey-Daemon/SECURITY.md

 NovaKey-Daemon v3 uses **ML-KEM-768 + HKDF-SHA-256 + XChaCha20-Poly1305**, plus timestamp freshness checks, replay protection, and per-device rate limiting.
 NovaKey also supports optional **arming** and **two-man** controls to reduce risk from compromised device pairing material.

+> Reviewer note: Please test only on systems you own/operate and do not expose your test daemon to the public Internet.
+This project is designed for LAN/local testing and normal desktop sessions.

 ---

 ## Supported Versions